catalogfi/garden.js/docs/docs/developers/sdk/core-concepts.md

 # Garden

 Bringing Bitcoin to EVM-based chains or vice versa is not a simple process.
 To accomplish this, Garden utilizes an atomic swap contract.
 If Alice, a [trader](./../../home/actors/Traders.md), wants to swap her bitcoin for an asset on an EVM-based chain or Ethereum itself, she needs a way to communicate with Garden that she wants to swap bitcoin.
-This is where Garden into play, `Garden` makes use of an orderbook engine to create orders that are matched by actors known as [fillers](./../../home/actors/Fillers.md).
+This is where Garden comes into play, `Garden` makes use of an orderbook engine to create orders that are matched by actors known as [fillers](./../../home/actors/Fillers.md).
 Alice can now use the garden to make an order to swap her bitcoin to WBTC on Ethereum.
 We'll cover more details on how this swapping works below.

 ![create-order](../../../static/img/alice_create_order.png)